natcatlover/natcatlover/README.md

-## Hi there 👋 my name is Nat.
+## Hi there 👋

+My name is Nat.
 I'm a wanderer in the world of blockchain and the internet, making a living as a net-contributor, 3D artist, and content creator.
 My work revolves around art, memes, and music, often with a Y2K and futuristic style.
 I also create content related to sim racing, as I have a deep passion for driving.
 And of course, I love cats!

 <!--
 **natcatlover/natcatlover** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.